Tuvalu23/College-Admissions-Simulator/README.md

 Calculates and displays admission chances for each college based on simulated application data.

 **Decision Making:**
-Simulates admission decisions (Admitted, Waitlisted, Rejected) for each college.
+Simulates admission decisions (Admitted, Waitlisted, Rejected, Scholarships) for each college.
+There are numerous decision messages implemented for variety.

 **Final College Decision:**
 Allows the user to choose a college from the accepted list.